-Agua Caliente Creek Trail is a 9 mile moderately trafficked out and back trail located near Warner Springs, CA that features beautiful wild flowers and is rated as moderate.
+Agua Caliente Creek Trail is a 9 mile moderately trafficked out and back trail located near Warner Springs, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Pretty, but a security guard at Warner Ranch followed us in his golf card to the edge of the property.
 Was disconcerting.
 Wonder if they harass PCT thruhikers?